 There are two ways to deal with missing values:

-If the number of instances in the data set is significant, and the number of missing values is small, the instances with missing values can be simply excluded from the analysis.
+If the number of samples in the data set is significant and the number of missing values is small, we can exclude those samples with missing values from the analysis.

-In this way, the unusing method sets those instances with missing values to Unuse.
+In this way, the unusing method sets those samples with missing values to Unuse.

-If the data set is small or the number of missing values is big, you probably cannot afford to unuse the instances with missing values.
+If the data set is small or the number of missing values is significant, you probably cannot afford to unuse the samples with missing values.
 In these cases, it is advisable to assign probable values to the missing data.

 The most common imputation method is to substitute the missing values with the mean value of the corresponding variable.